 - Industry Recruitment and Retention.
 Provided 42 comment letters regarding requests by electric and gas utilities for various financing options, special purchases, tariff modifications, or industrial incentives, which generally aid in the recruitment of new industry, retention of existing industry, and the financial health of South Carolina.
 Several of these letters directly pertained to economic development in the State.
-Examples of economic incentives supported include: - An application from SCE&G for approval of a contract for electric service between the utility and The Boeing Company.
-The contract is related to Boeing's Interior Responsibility Center (IRC) to be located in the Summerville Palmetto Commerce Park.
-The IRC is a 250,000 square-foot facility with a substantial economic investment that is projected to create 150 full-time jobs. - An incentive package for Continental Tire that could potentially employ up to 1,600 people in Sumter County. - SCE&G's application for approval of a contract for electric service with Bridgestone Americas Tire Operations and Bridgestone/Firestone South Carolina Company.
-Discussions were held regarding a proposed industrial incentive contract.
-Bridgestone is investing \$1.2 billion in South Carolina through construction and expansion projects in Aiken County.
-It is estimated that 850 jobs will be created via these two projects. - SCE&G's V.C.
+Examples of economic incentives supported include: - Applications from Duke Energy Progress (DEP) and SCE&G for approval of electric and gas contracts with Continental Tire for a new facility in Sumter County that will create approximately 1,600 jobs at full production capacity with a projected capital investment in excess of \$500 million. - SCE&G's application for approval of a contract for electric service with Sarlaflex, a company that will produce yarn and threads at its new facility to be located at the Industrial Park in Walterboro (Colleton County).
+This plant is expected to create 100 new jobs with a capital investment of \$13.8 million. - An application from SCE&G for approval of a contract for electric service with Nexans High Voltage USA, Inc. This high voltage power cable manufacturing plant is planned for the Bushy Park Industrial Complex in Berkeley County.
+It is expected to create 200 jobs with an initial investment of \$85 million.
+An additional manufacturing line may be added at the plant within the first five years. - SCE&G's request for approval of a contract for electric service with a new major pharmaceutical company, Nephron Pharmaceuticals Corporation, that will eventually encompass approximately 955,000 square feet of new facilities in the Saxe-Gotha Industrial Park in Cayce, South Carolina.
+It is projected to employ 707 workers with a total investment of \$313 million. - ♦ SCE&G's V.C.
 Summer Units 2 and 3.
 As mandated by the Base Load Review Act, continued oversight of the construction progress and costs associated with SCE&G's new nuclear units 2 and 3 at the V.C.
 Summer plant.
 Oversight includes periodic tours of the construction site; bi-monthly on-site document reviews; monthly meetings with New Nuclear Deployment personnel regarding construction status; quarterly reviews and reporting on SCE&G's construction budget and schedule; quarterly meetings with SCE&G and the general contractor, Westinghouse; and participation in Nuclear Regulatory Commission meetings regarding approval of the Westinghouse AP 1000 design for the units.